-As cameras that have been a part of all smartphones for the last few years get better and better, more videographers are starting film using their cell phone.
+As cameras that have been a part of all smartphones for the last few years get better and better, more videographers are starting to film movies using their cell phone.
 The Zhiyun Smooth-Q Smartphone Gimbal wants to be an indispensible part of the filmmakers toolkit.
 In this Zhiyun Smooth-Q Review, we take the gimbal for a test drive.

-The Zhiyun Smooth-Q was released in March 2017 and is positioned as the budget friendly consumer friendly model, to sit along side the more pricey Smooth 3.
+The Zhiyun Smooth-Q was released in March 2017 and is positioned as the budget friendly, consumer friendly model, to sit along side the more pricey Smooth 3.
 The Smooth-Q retail price at lanch was $139 (check the price), which is less than half the price of the competitors like the DJI Osmo Mobile , but still packing a premium set of features.

 Zhiyun Smooth-Q gimbal – What’s in the box?

 Firstly, for those of you that like to have matching accessories, the Smooth-Q comes in four colours, classic black, gold, rose gold and space grey, in keeping with the iphone colour range.

 The second thing to notice, is that the iphone gimbal comes with a zip-up hardshell case, that perfectly fits the gimbal, and protects it when you want to throw it in your backpack.
 This is a great added extra.
 Gimbals are difficult to transport because of their shape, so it’s excellent to know the Zhiyun have you covered here.

 Not much else is included.
 You get a Micro USB cable used for charging the gimbal.
 A carry strap for the case, and the manual, which is in Chinese.
 Not very helpful for the international market, but I hope they will start shipping English manuals soon too.